On the wall-normal velocity variance in canonical wall-bounded turbulence: Results

 \subsection{Spanwise spectrum properties}

-Example spectra $E_{ww}(k_y)$ are compared at fixed positions of $z$ in viscous and outer units to evaluate the scaling parameters introduced in \S \ref{subsec:params}.
+Example spectra $E_{ww}(k_y)$ are compared at fixed positions of $z$ in viscous and outer units to evaluate whether the parameters introduced in \S \ref{subsec:params} can account for the spectrum properties.
 Then, trends in the peak and low-wavenumber spectrum properties are evaluated across the full boundary layer thickness for all DNS cases.
-These properties are introduced and visualized in Figure \ref{fig:example}(\textit{a}).
+These properties are introduced and visualized in Figure \ref{Fig2}(\textit{a}).

-Figure \ref{fig:spectra} compares the DNS $E_{ww}(k_y)$ spectra at three positions: $z^+=$ 30, $z^+=$ 100, and $z/\delta=$ 0.5.
-The spectra are normalized by the wall-scaling parameters $U_\tau$ and $z$ in Fig. \ref{fig:spectra}(\textit{a}) and by the generalized parameters $u_{\tau z}$ and $\ell_\epsilon$ in Fig. \ref{fig:spectra}(\textit{b}).
-Normalization with generalized parameters yields a better collapse of the spectrum peak at each of the wall-normal positions shown, indicating that $u_{\tau z}$ and $\ell_\epsilon$ are better scales for defining the wavenumber $k_{peak}$ and energy density $E_{peak}$ of the peak across a broad range of Reynolds numbers.
+Figure \ref{Fig4} compares the DNS $E_{ww}(k_y)$ spectra at four positions: $z^+=$ 30, $z^+=$ 100, $z/\delta=$ 0.1, and $z/\delta=$ 0.5.
+The spectra are normalized by the wall-scaling parameters $U_\tau$ and $z$ in Fig. \ref{Fig4}(\textit{a}) and by the general parameters $u_{\tau z}$ and $\ell_\epsilon$ in Fig. \ref{Fig4}(\textit{b}).
+Normalization with the general parameters yields a better collapse of the spectrum peak at each of the wall-normal positions shown, indicating that $u_{\tau z}$ and $\ell_\epsilon$ more accurately define the wavenumber $k_{peak}$ and energy density $E_{peak}$ of the peak across a broad range of Reynolds numbers.

-At $z^+=$ 30 and $z^+=$ 100, the spectral peaks of the highest $Re_\tau$ cases are well described by both wall scaling in Fig. \ref{fig:spectra}(\textit{a}) and the generalized scales in Fig. \ref{fig:spectra}(\textit{b}).
-The alignment of both options under high-$Re$ conditions is consistent with the close relation $\ell_\epsilon = \kappa z$ seen in Fig. \ref{fig:lengths}.
-The discrepancies at lower $Re_\tau$ in Fig. \ref{fig:spectra}(\textit{a}) are accounted for using the more general length and velocity scales, indicating that $u_{\tau z}$ and $\ell_\epsilon$ can account for finite-Reynolds-number effects in the spectral peak.
-The only deviation in Fig. \ref{fig:spectra}(\textit{b}) occurs for the $Re_\tau=$ 180 cases at $z^+=$ 100, due to the position being in the upper half of the boundary layer where $\delta$-scale effects are substantial.
+At $z^+=$ 30, $z^+=$ 100, and $z/\delta=$ 0.1, the spectral peaks of the highest $Re_\tau$ cases are well described by both wall scaling in Fig. \ref{Fig4}(\textit{a}) and the general parameters in Fig. \ref{Fig4}(\textit{b}).
+The alignment of both options under high-$Re$ conditions is consistent with the close relation $\ell_\epsilon = \kappa z$ seen in Fig. \ref{Fig3} and previous experimental observations that wall scaling is applicable under these conditions \citep{Kunkel2006,Baidya2017}.
+The discrepancies at lower $Re_\tau$ in Fig. \ref{Fig4}(\textit{a}) are accounted for using the more general length and velocity parameters, indicating that $u_{\tau z}$ and $\ell_\epsilon$ can account for finite-Reynolds-number effects in the spectral peak.
+Further, the general parameters lead to reduced differences in the spectrum amplitudes of the ZPG and enclosed flows at $z/\delta=$ 0.1.
+The only deviation in Fig. \ref{Fig4}(\textit{b}) occurs for the $Re_\tau=$ 180 cases at $z^+=$ 100 and $z/\delta=$ 0.1.
+At these positions for low Reynolds numbers, both viscous and $\delta$-scale effects are substantial.